Sector Mean Reversion on German Stocks (XETRA): 4.50% CAGR, -0.59% vs DAX

 17. Run This Screen Yourself

-Germany is one of the clearest failures in our 14-exchange study.
-Not because the strategy broke down mechanically, but because the sectors it kept selecting don't mean-revert in Germany the way they do elsewhere.
-Consumer Defensive showed up in 33% of quarters.
+That's a very different story from comparing against the S&P 500.
+Against its local benchmark, the strategy nearly keeps pace.
+The strategy doesn't add alpha in Germany, but it doesn't destroy capital for a local investor either.
+The problem is structural: the sectors it keeps selecting don't mean-revert in Germany the way they do elsewhere.
+Consumer Defensive showed up in 31 of 101 invested quarters.
 The strategy kept finding "cheap" defensives that simply stayed cheap.

 Method

-Data source: Ceta Research (FMP financial data warehouse) Universe: XETRA (Frankfurt Stock Exchange), market cap > €500M Period: 2000-2025 (26 years, 104 quarterly periods) Rebalancing: Quarterly (January, April, July, October), equal weight all qualifying stocks in selected sectors Benchmark: S&P 500 Total Return (SPY) Cash rule: Hold cash if fewer than 5 stocks qualify across the bottom 2 sectors
+Data source: Ceta Research (FMP financial data warehouse) Universe: XETRA (Frankfurt Stock Exchange), market cap > €500M Period: 2000-2025 (26 years, 104 quarterly periods) Rebalancing: Quarterly (January, April, July, October), equal weight all qualifying stocks in selected sectors Benchmark: DAX (^GDAXI) Cash rule: Hold cash if fewer than 5 stocks qualify across the bottom 2 sectors

 What is Sector Mean Reversion?